Making Rocking Chairs

 If you have questions feel free to drop me a note.

-My contributions to rocking chairs
+Some of My contributions to rocking chairs

 Flexible back braces: The first rocking chairs I made for sale, 20 years ago had flexible back braces.
 I have been perfecting the flex ever since.
 I cut more pieces of wood for my back braces than most people use in four or five completed rocking chairs!
 In order to make a set for one chair I cut 72 separate pieces of wood - Each back brace has four full length laminations and there are five precisely tapered wedge shaped pieces of wood which, when incorporated, make the back brace stiffness distinctly non linear, providing flex where they should flex and superior strength where they need to be strong.
 Check out the section on "Comfort" to learn more.